archf/ansible-accounts/README.md

 # inside the 'users.yml' file of the usergroup.
 users_defaults:
   state: present
-  # fixme: task should generate something random per user, register it, and send to user by mail.
+  # FIXME: task should generate something random per user, register it, and send to user by mail.
   shell: "/bin/bash"
   system: no